pugur523/ama-carpet/README.md

 - Categories: `AMA`, `SURVIVAL`

 ### notifySchematicShare
+> Sends notifications to player's chat when a schematic is shared or unshared using [Syncmatica](https://modrinth.com/mod/syncmatica) or [Kyoyu](https://modrinth.com/mod/kyoyu).

 > [!NOTE]
-> currently kyoyu support is under development.
+> Support for Kyoyu is currently under development.

-> Sends notifications to player's chat when a schematic is shared or unshared using [syncmatica](https://modrinth.com/mod/syncmatica) or [kyoyu](https://modrinth.com/mod/kyoyu).

 - Type: `boolean`
 - Default value: `false`